 Source: CRS with data from the U.S. Census Bureau.
 Notes: Excludes \$135.6 billion in services.
 Goods includes aircraft.
-Issues for Congress Beijing's continued pursuit of statist practices and relative inaction on longstanding U.S. concerns have arguably caused issues to intensify.
-Some in Congress are concerned about asymmetries in economic ties, U.S. participation in China's industrial policies, U.S. ties to PRC firms violating human rights, and China's practices that may force or unfairly incentivize the transfer of U.S. technology and data to China.
-These issues appear to be evolving into concerns about how China's terms for commercial ties may challenge U.S. competitiveness, national security, and leadership.
-Congress might consider whether and how to strengthen U.S. and global trade rules; require reciprocity; work with allies on China trade concerns; and deepen commercial, technology, and research ties with like-minded countries.
-Congress might address core systemic issues, such as the role of the state in China's corporate activity; consider new terms for China trade, investment, technology, and research ties; and determine whether and what actions are needed to address China's trade coercion and countermeasures.
+Issues for Congress Beijing's continued pursuit of statist practices and relative inaction on long-standing U.S. concerns have arguably caused issues to intensify for many in Congress.
+Some in Congress have expressed concern about asymmetries in economic ties, U.S. participation in China's industrial policies, U.S. ties to PRC firms violating human rights, and China's practices that may force or unfairly incentivize the transfer of U.S. technology and data to China.
+These issues appear to be evolving into broader concerns about how the terms China sets for commercial ties may challenge U.S. competitiveness, national security, and leadership.
+Congress might consider whether and how to strengthen U.S. and global trade rules; require reciprocity with China with consequences for gaps; work with allies on China trade concerns; and deepen commercial, technology, and research ties with like-minded countries.
+Congress also might address core systemic issues, such as the role of the state in China's corporate activity; consider new terms for China trade, investment, technology, and research ties; and determine whether and what actions are needed to address China's trade coercion and efforts to sidestep U.S. policies.
 Karen M. Sutter, Specialist in Asian Trade and Finance Disclaimer This document was prepared by the Congressional Research Service (CRS).
 CRS serves as nonpartisan shared staff to congressional committees and Members of Congress.
 It operates solely at the behest of and under the direction of Congress.
 Information in a CRS Report should not be relied upon for purposes other than public understanding of information that has been provided by CRS to Members of Congress in connection with CRS's institutional role.
 CRS Reports, as a work of the United States Government, are not subject to copyright protection in the United States.
 Any CRS Report may be reproduced and distributed in its entirety without permission from CRS.
 However, as a CRS Report may include copyrighted images or material from a third party, you may need to obtain the permission of the copyright holder if you wish to copy or otherwise use copyrighted material.